 In addition to helping define operational success, an SLO can help you choose where to invest resources.
 For example, SRE books often note that each nine that you engineer for can result in an incremental cost with marginal utility.
 It is generally recognized that achieving the next nine in availability costs you ten times as much as the preceding one.

-Choosing an SLI
+Choose an SLI

 To determine if an SLO is met (that is, successful), you need a measurement.
 That measurement is called the service level indicator (SLI).
 An SLI measures the level of a particular service that you're delivering to your customer.
 Ideally, the SLI is tied to an accepted CUJ.

-Selecting the best metrics
+Select the best metrics

 The first step in developing an SLI is to choose a metric to measure, such as requests per second, errors per second, queue length, the distribution of response codes during a given time period, or the number of bytes transmitted.